tawanda-profuse/general-knowledge/README.md

 ## Technologies Used

-- **Frontend**: React.js, Tailwind CSS
+- **Frontend**/**Chrome Extension**: React.js, Tailwind CSS
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB
 - **Mobile**: React Native, TypeScript
+- **Desktop**: Electron, TypeScript, Vite

 ## Project Structure

-The project is organized into two main directories:
+The project is organized into two main directories.
+The mobile, chrome, and desktop directories are variants of the Frontend folder adjusted for the respective framework/platform:

 - **frontend/**: Contains the React.js client-side application.
 - **backend/**: Contains the server-side code using Express.js, along with the MongoDB schema.
   - `server.js`: Main file containing the configuration and setup for the Express server.
   - `/models/quiz.js`: Defines the structure for quiz documents in MongoDB.
     - **mobile/**: Contains the React Native cross-platform mobile application with TypeScript.
+    - **chrome**: Contains the React application with all necessary configurations for Google Chrome compatibility.
+    - **desktop**: Contains the application adapted for a cross-platform build with Electron.

 ## Installation Instructions